 GenX is Not Okay Right Now

-I hate to complain, but my week has already been a shitshow: exhausting, disheartening, and straight-up FUBAR to the nth degree.
-And every time I think maybe I can escape into some low-effort doomscrolling, even that screws me over.
+I genuinely didn’t plan to write anything new this week.
+My week has already been a shitshow, I'm talking FUBAR to the nth degree.
+And every time I think maybe I can escape into some low-effort doomscrolling, even that manages to screw me over.

 Especially this week.
 Including about an hour ago.